Festive Season Forecasts a Bright Spark for India's Economic Revival

 Festivals’ economic impact across the world is too big to ignore.
 According to a study by Atanu Biswas, professor of Indian Statistical Institute ‘Hanami’ contributes about 2.25% to the economy of Japan, the ‘Mardi Gras’ festival in New Orleans in the US contributes slightly more than 1.5% of the city’s GDP and ‘Oktoberfest’ contributes slightly more than 1.35% of the Munich’s economy.
 Durga Puja accounted for 2.58% of the West Bengal GDP in 2019.
 More recently, large events such as the Taylor Swift & Beyoncé concerts in the US and the Barbie + Oppenheimer movies are predicted to add $8.5 billion to the U.S. GDP accounting for 0.7% and 0.5% each.

 For instance, a 2019 study highlighted that Durga Puja generated a 'creative economy' worth ₹32,377-crore in West Bengal alone, accounting for 2.58% of the state's GDP.
 Additionally, the influx of international tourists, especially after global recognitions like UNESCO's inclusion of Durga Puja as an Intangible Cultural Heritage, bolsters the tourism economy.
 The digital realm is not far behind; e-commerce giants anticipate a 28% growth in sales during the festive month.
-All these factors cumulatively amplify the country's GDP during the festival season.
+All these factors cumulatively amplify the country's GDP during the Indian festive season.

 Let’s Understand the Consumption Trends in India